debezium/debezium-examples/end-to-end-demo/README.md

 * displaying events using console consumer
 * setting up JDBC sink connector to stream the events to Postgres
 * demonstrating how a downtime of Kafka Connect doesn't affect the source app
-* demonstrating how to consume events using WildFly Swarm + CDI and stream them to a WebSockets client in another browser window
+* demonstrating how to consume events using Thorntail + CDI and stream them to a WebSockets client in another browser window
 * demonstrating how a single connect instance can support Avro and Json serialization for multiple connector configurations

----

-**IMPORTANT:** Use Maven 3.5.x and latest version of docker to build and execute demo applications.

 ---